-It’s difficult to truly acknowledge the existence of a moat until it is attacked and attack is repelled.
+It’s difficult to truly acknowledge the existence of a moat until it is attacked and the attack is repelled.
 When Apple launched Apple Pay, they did so on Mastercard’s and Visa’s rails rather than trying to end-run.
 And they did so despite having almost unlimited resources as well as direct customer relationships to launch upon.

 7. The business mix shifts to higher-margin segments.

 Vertical software businesses such as Constellation Software or Netcompany generate revenue from maintaining their clients’ enterprise software, indicating that clients stick to their solutions.
-In the case of Constellation Software, the maintenance segment to public and private clients constitute a lucrative high margin business.
+In the case of Constellation Software, the maintenance segment to public and private clients constitute a lucrative high-margin business.